 Establish AI output ownership, usage, opt-out and deletion policies to customers and communicate these policies

 Defining output ownership rights with clear distinctions between customer inputs and AI outputs.
-For example, specifying customer versus organization ownership of AI-generated content, usage permissions for different output types.
+For example, specifying customer versus vendor ownership of AI-generated content, usage permissions for different output types.

 Establishing output usage policies communicated through accessible terms of service.
-For example, permitted uses of AI-generated content, restrictions on redistribution or commercial use, intellectual property considerations, policies on derivative and transformative use.
+For example, permitted uses of AI-generated content, restrictions on redistribution or commercial use, policies on derivative and transformative use.

 Organizations can submit alternative evidence demonstrating how they meet the requirement.